linode/docs/docs/development/python/how-to-create-a-gis-app-using-flask-stadia-maps-and-mongodb/index.md

 1. [Install MongoDB](https://docs.mongodb.com/manual/installation/#tutorial-installation) following the link's instructions.
 This installation will also give you access to the [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/) command line tool.

-1. You can optionally [install Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) an open source package and environment management system.
+1. We recommend [Installing Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html), an open source package and environment management system.
 Conda lets you easily switch between development environments that have different Python versions and packages installed.
-This is a great way to isolate your development environment and keep your system's global Python version and packages untouched.
+While this isn't a strict requirement for setting up your GIS application, it is a great way to isolate your development environment and keep your system's global Python version and packages untouched.

 ## Setup Your Development Environment
 In this section, you will prepare your development environment by creating your project directories, activating your conda environment, installing the required Python packages, and importing your GeoJSON data to your MongoDB database.